COSMIC RADIO SCULPTURES - 2017

 Antenna, waves, space.

-The shapes drawn by Axis Mvndi correspond to representations of the universe imagined between antiquity and the Middle Ages: Babylonian constellations, seas of the Hindu cosmic egg, Greek crystal spheres or polyhedrons of Kepler.
+The shapes drawn by Axis Mvndi correspond to representations of the universe imagined between antiquity and the Middle Ages: Babylonian constellations, seas of the Hindu cosmic egg, Greek crystal spheres or Norse Yggdrasil.
 Using modern techniques to project these figures in space, Axis Mvndi is positioned as a poetic realization of these ancient representations.

 The installation is centered around a motorized 2m parabolic dish antenna.
 This antenna is rotating continuously, broadcasting waves in the desired direction to achieve the drawing of a cosmological form.
 On a wall, a video projection follows in real time the course of waves accompanied by technical information.
 Anthropological and scientific documentation on cosmological representations is displayed on another wall.

 The shape of an antenna characterizes the waves it can emit.
 Here, only one frequency is sent in a very precise direction, which determines the material, the dimensions and the structure of the antenna.
 The model chosen is a satellite dish, sculptural element of the emission device visible in the exhibition space.
-The entire control equipment is arranged in a rack at the edge of the grating.
-It also contains a sound system that plays a generative soundtrack built from a sound of the rotation motor of the antenna.
+The entire control equipment is arranged in a rack at the edge of the antenna.

 A video projection displays and explains the current process.
 This projection makes it possible to visualize the model that Axis Mvndi is reproducing and the path of the waves already emitted to realize it.
 On the side, a series of technical information makes it possible to contextualize the emission: estimated duration of the realization, pointing of the antenna, position of the Earth ...